donavon/donavon.github.io/_posts/2016-06-27-react-forms.md

 types, if only because of the browser issues.
 Personally, I gravitate towards stateless components because of the potential caching performance benefits.
 Once you start using stateless components, you won't want to go back, and your users will be the benefit from a smaller, speedier application.
-And you will the their hero.
+And you will be their hero.